 Rick spent 15 years as a public school history teacher in Cleveland and in Greece, New York, 20 years as a middle- and high-school counselor in Greece, and one year directing an alternative school in Rush.
 He and his wife have mentored and maintained relationships with African American boys and their families, providing a window on the struggles caused by poverty and lack of opportunity in Rochester.
 “GS4A aligns closely with my personal beliefs.”

-Conley is a Presbyterian pastor who specializes in serving churches in interim positions while those churches seek permanent pastoral leadership.
-In this capacity, he is currently serving as Interim Pastor and Head of Staff at Third Presbyterian Church in Rochester.
+Tedd is a Presbyterian pastor who is currently Associate Pastor for Outreach at Third Presbyterian Church in Rochester.
 He is passionate about social justice, and his interests are consistent with those of GS4A and Third’s history of leadership in public education support and reform.

 Ad Hoc Advisors